AkashVerma-23/Cart-Alert/README.md

 - Clean and responsive user interface built with React
 - Notifications to remind you when you're near a store

+## Easy Shop Management:

+- View, edit, or remove shop reminders anytime.
+- Organized list of all your saved shop locations.

+---

+## User-Friendly Interface:

+- Simple UI built with React and Vite.
+- Fast performance and responsive design.

 ---

 ## Tech Stack